 Within our radio broadcasting and Reach Media segments, the Company recognizes revenue for broadcast advertising at a point in time when a commercial spot runs.
 The revenue is reported net of agency and outside sales representative commissions.
 Agency and outside sales representative commissions are calculated based on a stated percentage applied to gross billing.
-Generally, clients remit the gross billing amount to the agency or outside sales representative remits the gross billing, less their commission, to the Company.
+Generally, clients remit the gross billing amount to the agency or outside sales representative, and the agency or outside sales representative remits the gross billing, less their commission, to the Company.
 For our radio broadcasting and Reach Media segments, agency and outside sales representative commissions were approximately \$25.5 million and \$25.2 million for the years ended December 31, 2018 and 2017, respectively.